Are you looking for the best curriculum for homeschooling your third grader?

 As an elementary teacher, I am keenly aware of how important the third grade school year is for academics.
 A lot of important skills and lessons are learned during this time.

-The subjects, schedule, and materials listed above combine to create a really well-rounded 3rd grade homeschooling experience.
+The subjects, schedule, and materials listed above create a really well-rounded 3rd grade homeschooling experience.
 Not only am I happy with our results, but, my daughter is really enjoying them all as well!

 You may also like this post on organizing your student’s subjects, assignments, and materials: